 Another option that companies usually have for setting aside a statutory demand is when there is a genuine dispute as to the debt.
 Unfortunately, this option is generally not available for statutory demands issued by the ATO.
 This is because tax debts have a special status; the tax law says that the very fact that an assessment has been issued is ‘conclusive evidence’ that the debt is owed.

 Winding up the company

 If the debt under the statutory demand is not paid within 21 days and no other arrangement has been reached with the ATO, then the ATO can apply to the court to wind up the company.
 If the company has failed to comply with the statutory demand in the three months before the application is made to the court, then the court must presume that the company is insolvent.

 Once a winding up application has been made, it can be difficult to save the company, and careful negotiation with the ATO is required.
 Though the decision to wind up the company is ultimately one for the Federal Court, it is possible to reach an agreement with the ATO and then have the winding up application withdrawn.

-If you have received a statutory demand from the ATO, or an application has been made for the winding up of your company, call us on 08 7231 0853 or contact us for a chat about how we can help.
+If you have received a statutory demand from the ATO, or an application has been made for the winding up of your company, then call me on 1300 75 84 84 or get in touch with me here to arrange a consultation.